How to Grow Squash in Containers Without It Taking Over Your Patio

 Feeding the Beast

 Give the plant a dose of liquid organic fertilizer every two weeks once it starts blooming.
-Fish emulsion stinks for about a day, but it works better than the blue chemical stuff.
-You can also supplement the soil surface.
-We talked about this in How To Use Coffee Grounds To Feed Your Soil, and a light scratching of compost mid-season helps too.
+Fish emulsion stinks for about a day, but it works better than the blue chemical stuff and the plants visibly respond within 48 hours.

 Watch Out for the White Dust

 By late summer, almost every squash plant gets powdery mildew.
 It looks like someone dumped a bag of flour over the leaves.
+It happens when the days are hot, the nights are cool, and the air is humid.

 FAQs